(Ezekiel 31:1-6, 10, 12 and Matthew 13:31-32)

 Do you remember as a kid, once dandelions go to seed, picking one of those fuzz balls and blowing it and watching the seeds float off into the wind?
 And making a wish?
 That’s what the Kingdom of Heaven is like.
 The Kingdom of Heaven is like those little seeds spreading out and drifting and settling down and sprouting up into tons of dandelions.

-In other words, the Kingdom of Heaven is a beauty to kids and a nuisance to the neighbors who think dandelions are a bunch of weeds … even after you’ve explained to them that the leaves have more nutrients than the kale they charge you three dollars for at the supermarket.
-You can tell this has gotten personal for me.
-This sermon is a statement to the world and to our neighbors about why we’re keeping the dandelions in our yard: it’s a matter of good theology.
+In other words, the Kingdom of Heaven is a beauty to kids and a nuisance to the neighbors who think dandelions are a bunch of weeds … even after you’ve explained to them that the leaves have more nutrients than the kale on an overpriced hipster sandwich.
+Yeah, maybe this this has a touch gotten personal for me.
+This sermon is a statement to our neighbors about why we don’t poison the dandelions in our yard: it’s a matter of good theology.

 The meaning of mustard I think is summed up by how “mustard” used in British slang.
 In British slang, “a mustard” is a rude way of talking about someone who’s homeless.
 A homeless person is “a mustard.”